What equipment your business can use

 All weighing and measuring equipment used for trade must be:

-• stamped with a ‘Mark of Verification’.
+• stamped with a mark of verification.

-See Visits from Accredited Persons for more information.
+Visits from Accredited Persons

-The Mark of Verification must:
+The mark of verification must:

 • take the form of either: